What’s it about?

 Foraging has seen a surge in popularity over the last few years and doesn’t show any signs of slowing up.
 Which suits us as we absolutely love it!
 There’s nothing like strolling through the great British countryside and knowing the names of trees and plants that you walk past and which ones you can eat.
 On this foraging course you will learn all about the abundant, tasty plants that are there for the picking!.

-Our 1 day foraging courses are based on the Kent Downs in an area of outstanding natural beauty.
+Our 1 day foraging course is based on the Kent Downs in an area of outstanding natural beauty.
 The courses are for anyone who’d like to gain an insight into the edible delights of the British hedgerows, fields and woodlands.
 So if you’re curious about the plants, berries and fruits that grow around you and wonder which you can eat and which you need to avoid, come and join us!

 What will I do on a Jack Raven Bushcraft 1 Day Foraging Course?

 On our 1 day foraging course the focus is on edible plants, nuts, berries and fruits commonly found in the hedgerow, fields and woodlands.
 As a heads up, foraging is about as seasonal as it gets, so what we gather will depend on the time of year that you come along, so for instance if you come along in the spring we’ll be looking at all of the new plants that are coming through; come in the late summer and we’ll be turning our focus to include berries as well.

 From the meeting point we’ll first have a quick chat around the legalities of foraging, the kinds of places where you should and shouldn’t forage and what containers you should use to collect your free food.